dingleton/python_tutorials/README.md

 It imports fib_mod.py which prints and returns the fibonnaci series of numbers.

-Below is a list of the programs used to experiment/test with other Python command/modules etc. These were taken from the You Tube tutorials on Python by Corey Schafer https://www.youtube.com/user/schafer5
+Below is a list of the programs used to experiment/test with other Python commands/modules etc. These were taken from the You Tube tutorials on Python provided by Corey Schafer https://www.youtube.com/user/schafer5

 Datetime module
-date_time_tutorial.py
+File : date_time_tutorial.py
 This experiments with various datetime function in naive and non-naive formats.

 Decorators